 Read more: Keys to Success for Chief Data Officers

 Because this role and its functions are new in most organizations, the majority of these data leaders are learning on the job.
 Their first task is to create an information strategy that both mitigates risks and improves business outcomes (or balances “defense versus offense” as some say).
 The most difficult issue for many CDOs is creating relevant metrics that tie the activities of information management to key business drivers.
 While monetization of data is a relatively straightforward way to demonstrate value, determining which data assets can be monetized, and how, is not an easy task.

 Although stakeholders demand better availability and quality of information, they often are unsure as to the exact mechanics of making that happen.
 When information-related initiatives falter, business users are apt to hastily blame IT, and now the CDO’s office as well.

 The position that the CDO holds is a difficult one—balancing the needs of the business and capabilities of IT.
 Many newly appointed CDOs come from the business and are meeting change resistance, particularly from the IT department over the management and governance of information assets.

-“Capabilities inherent within the IoT hold out the promise of transforming business models through increased efficiencies and business model risk reduction to degrees previously unimaginable within value chains dependent on machine technology,” said Michael Moran, research director at Gartner.
+“Capabilities inherent within IoT hold out the promise of transforming business models through increased efficiencies and business model risk reduction to degrees previously unimaginable within value chains dependent on machine technology,” says Michael Moran, research director at Gartner.
 “These capabilities will serve as the catalyst to directly address levels of uncertainty intrinsic to business models based on guaranteed levels of performance.”